Posted January 24, 2017

 The issuance on Jan.
 10 of new privacy guidance by HHS’ Office for Civil Rights is aimed at clarifying that the HIPAA Privacy Rule permits disclosures of health information to a patient’s loved ones regardless of whether they are recognized as relatives under applicable law.”

-“The infamous Carbanak Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. is now capable of using Google services for command and control (C&C) communication, Forcepoint security researchers warn.
+“The infamous Carbanak Malware: Software that is intended to damage or disable computers and computer systems. is now capable of using Google services for command and control (C&C) communication, Forcepoint security researchers warn.

 The malware is used by the Carbanak group (also known as Anunak), which was first exposed in 2015 as a financially motivated actor targeting mainly financial institutions.
 When first uncovered, the group was said to have stolen upwards of $1 billion from more than 100 banks across 30 countries.
 Historically, the group has been using targeted malware in their attacks, and researchers recently associated it with an attack campaign that leveraged weaponized Office documents hosted on mirrored domains for malware distribution.